 Channels and DMX Values

 The Include and DMX Values can be set differently for each chase step.

 Do NOT blackout other active channels when using 'Live DMX Test': See Lighting Cues.

 Live DMX Test: Select this checkbox to immediately view the effect of the chase.

 Single Step: This is similar to Live DMX Test except that only the DMX for the currently-selected step will be sent.
 To view the next step, click the > button.

-·You can have as many chase cues as you wish in a production but SCS will only process one chase at a time.
-When you start a chase cue SCS checks if a chase is currently running, and if a chase is running then SCS will stop the cue (or sub-cue) that started that chase.
+•You can have as many chase cues as you wish in a production but SCS will only process one chase at a time.
+When you start a chase cue SCS checks if a chase is currently running, and if so then SCS will stop the cue (or sub-cue) that started that chase.
 Stopping a chase cue sets to 0 all the dimmable channels that were specified in the chase.

 •A chase cue can also be stopped by an SFR cue.